-Border counties hold Brexit meeting - BBC News
+Border counties 'together' over Brexit

 These areas are most in need of protection against any negative impacts of Brexit, the report added.

-The Ulster University Economic Policy Centre study says while the proposed shape of Brexit is becoming much clearer, the risk posed or opportunities presented remain a matter of speculation and will need to be made subject to revision on an ongoing basis.
+The Ulster University Economic Policy Centre study said while the proposed shape of Brexit is becoming much clearer, the risk posed or opportunities presented remain a matter of speculation and will need to be revised on an ongoing basis.

 Lobby group